 Paignton Zoo Curator of Mammals Neil Bemment added: “At this stage we don’t know why Janica has rejected her.
 Giraffe mothers are fickle beasts.
 Sometimes they will rear their calves, sometimes they won’t.
 For example, Janica reared her first, Tonda, who is now the breeding bull at Chessington Zoo, Surrey, but declined to rear her second Valentino, who was successfully hand reared by the keepers, reintroduced to the family group and is now in Port Lympne Zoo, Kent.”

 Paignton Zoo - a registered charity – is going to get through a lot of milk over the next few months.
 Craig again: “At the moment we need about 4 to 6 litres of gold top milk each day.
 He will take in around 10% of his body weight in milk each day and gain weight just as quickly.
 As he grows, so will his milk requirements.”

 Hand rearing a giraffe is a lot of extra work and commitment for the keepers.
 “He is fed 4 times a day and could need milk for up to 9 months.
 We will start weaning him when he is around 5 to 6 months, depending on how he gets on.”

+The calf stands at nearly six feet tall at birth.
 The gestation period for a giraffe is between 400 and 460 days.
 The mother gives birth standing up – the fall breaks the umbilical cord.
-The calf is on its feet within a few hours and can be nearly six feet tall at birth.
+The calf can stand and run within a few hours.

 They are all Rothschild's (Baringo) giraffes.
 Rothschild's giraffes are classified as Endangered – there is a European Endangered species Programme for the species.
 Paignton Zoo Environmental Park is a registered charity.
 For more information go to www.paigntonzoo.org.uk or ring 0844 474 2222.